-Mr. Corrigan has been CEO of the Company since its founding in 1981.
-His annual base salary prior to the beginning of fiscal 2000 was \$800,000.
-During 2000, the Committee considered information regarding competitive compensation practices and levels for chief executive officers, the above described approach to compensation for executive officers and the Committee's assessment of Mr. Corrigan's contribution to the Company's performance.
-Based upon such factors, the Compensation Committee increased Mr. Corrigan's annual base salary to \$860,000, effective March 6, 2000.
-The base salary established by the Compensation Committee for Mr. Corrigan falls in the median of the range of such information used for competitive comparisons.
+Mr. Corrigan has been Chairman of the Board and Chief Executive Officer ("CEO") of the Company since its founding in 1981.
+His annual base salary prior to the beginning of fiscal 2001 was \$860,000.
+During 2001, the Committee considered information regarding competitive compensation practices and levels for chief executive officers, the above described approach to compensation for executive officers, the Company's performance during the economic downturn and the Committee's assessment of Mr. Corrigan's contribution to the Company's performance.
+Effective March 6, 2001, Mr. Corrigan voluntarily imposed upon himself a temporary ten percent cut in base salary, reducing his annual base salary to \$774,000.
+The base salary established by the Compensation Committee prior to the voluntary salary decrease for Mr. Corrigan falls in the median of the range of such information used for competitive comparisons.